Git Quick Start Guide

 This will automatically add the new github.com host key.

 If prompted “Hi username!
-You’ve successfully authenticated, but GitHub does not provide shell access.”, it means SSH authentication was successful and the issue is resolved.
+You’ve successfully authenticated, but GitHub does not provide shell access.”, then SSH authentication has succeeded, and the issue is resolved.

-Now, you should be able to commit code to GitHub without the warning message reappearing.
+You should now be able to commit code to GitHub without the warning message appearing.

 You can execute the following command: